 In addition to being one of the most populated cities, it’s also one of the most expensive.
-One of the most expensive commodities in the area is in fact energy, where the average consumer rakes in over $297.33 in utility costs each month.
+One of the most expensive commodities in the area is energy, where the average consumer rakes in over $297.33 in utility costs each month.
 To make matters worse, it’s always hot – air conditioning is a must if you plan on surviving past July.

 2. Orlando, FL

 Disney is not the only expensive business around Orlando.
 Tourists love to travel from all over the world to Orlando for the atmosphere, entertainment, weather, and of course, the energy bills.
 The average citizen pays approximately $292.00 every month in utility bills – that’s $46.00 over the national average.

 3. New York, New York